Your Budgeting Questions Answered!

 Disclosure: “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.”

 How do I begin budgeting?

-You will also need to begin tracking all of your expenses.
-This helps you keep your budget accurate, and gives you a great window into your spending habits.
+Tracking your expenses keeps your budget accurate, and gives you a great window into your spending habits.
 By tracking your spending habits, you will be able to see what areas you are over spending in and areas you could cut back.

-A great resource, and the book that completely changed my financial views, is Dave Ramseys book, The Total Money Makeover.
 Check it out from your library, borrow it from a friend, or order it from Amazon.
 No matter how you get it, just read it.
-Dave Ramsey uses easy to understand terms as explains exactly how to fix your financial situation.
+Dave Ramsey uses easy to understand terms as he explains exactly how to fix your financial situation.